-The apps are designed for both patients and medical personnel.
+The apps are designed for both patients and medical staff.
 Gradle flavors are leveraged to build apps’ variations fully compatible with different screen sizes: wide screen (for doctors), tablet (for nurses) and smartphone (for healthcare services users).
 Patients can smoothly access numerous sensors in order to monitor data and synchronize it with the server.
-Medical staff members gain advantages in receiving alerts and improving audio/video communication with patients.
+Medical staff members get advantages in receiving alerts and improving audio/video communication with patients.

 Communication app.
 This app is used to display the list of patients and loads of medical data including history graphs and updating measurements from Bluetooth sensors.
 It also allows medical staff members to make video/voice calls.
 The app is compatible with standard phones and tablets.